pasplin/symptom-propagation-mathematical-modelling/README.md

 # symptom-propagation-mathematical-modelling
 This repository contains files for the analysis presented in the scientific paper "Epidemiological and health economic implications of symptom propagation: A mathematical modelling investigation" by Phoebe Asplin, Matt J. Keeling, Rebecca Mancy and Edward M. Hill.

+DOI: 10.5281/zenodo.8136533

 ## Software
 Model simulations and figure generation were performed using Matlab R2022a.